moondance-labs/tanssi-docs/builders/toolkit/integrations/wallet-integrations/rainbowkit.md

 - [WalletConnect](https://walletconnect.com/){target=\_blank} - adds encrypted connections and enhanced UX experiences like connecting a mobile wallet by scanning a QR code
 - [TanStack Query](https://tanstack.com/query/latest/docs/framework/react/overview){target=\_blank} - helps manage and update server state within the application

-This guide explains how to add RainbowKit to a dApp running on top of a Tanssi-powered appchain using the CLI, along with options for further customizing the integration.
+This guide explains how to add RainbowKit to a dApp running on top of a Tanssi-powered network using the CLI, along with options for further customizing the integration.

 ## Quick Start {: #quick-start }